numpy/numpy/doc/source/user/basics.creation.rst

 read the data, one can wrap that library with a variety of techniques though that certainly is much more work and requires significantly more advanced knowledge to interface with C or C++.
-..
-  This section I can update, but its outside my experience

 6) Use of special library functions (e.g., SciPy, Pandas, and OpenCV)
 =====================================================================